Civil Service Appeal Guide

 This Guide is intended to provide basic information concerning appeals to the Civil Service Commission.
-For your convenience, references are hyperlinked to the Home Rule Charter and Civil Service Regulations.
+Excerpts from the Home Rule Charter and Civil Service Regulations are included.

 Appeals Concerning DISABILITY

 Injured or sick employees ordered to return to duty from a work-related injury or disability who claim inability to perform the duty assigned may appeal to the Commission.
 The requirements of such an appeal and employee responsibility are set forth in Civil Service Regulation 32.11.

 Injured or sick employees ordered to accept reasonable medical treatment for a work-related injury or disability who disagree with such treatment may appeal to the Commission.
 The requirements of such an appeal and employee responsibility are set forth in Civil Service Regulation 32.047 (temporary disabled employees), Regulation 32.054 (permanently and totally disabled employees), and Regulation 32.0614 (permanently and partially disabled employees), which provide, inter alia:COMPLIANCE WITH TREATMENT...